Andris73/docker-minecraft-server-amzn-corretto/README.md

 2. create or use an example docker compose and change `image: itzg/minecraft-server:latest` -> `image: andris/mc-dev:v5`
 3. bring the container up with `docker compose up`

+if anything breaks I take 0 responsibility and you can figure it out I belive in you :)

 [![Documentation Status](https://readthedocs.org/projects/docker-minecraft-server/badge/?version=latest)](https://docker-minecraft-server.readthedocs.io/en/latest/?badge=latest)

  [![Read the docs](docs/img/docs-banner.png)](https://docker-minecraft-server.readthedocs.io/)